bigraph-toolkit-suite/spring-data-cdo/HELP.md

 CDOView: "Think of a CDOView as a read-only transaction, it has most of the
          (same) methods for accessing models.
 In fact a CDOTransaction is a sub type of a CDOView"

+"For a given *CDOObject* (and with auduting enabled in the server) you can access any *revision* with these methods:

+CDOUtil.getRevisionByVersion(CDOObject, int)
+CDOUtil.getRevisionByVersion(CDOObject, CDOBranch, int)

+If you need the "CDOObjects" for these *revisions* you must open audit views for the time stamps of these revisions:

+int version = 1;
+CDOView audit = object.cdoView().getSession.openView(CDOUtil.getRevision(object, version).getTimeStamp());
+CDOObject oldObject = audit.getObject(object);"

+Revision Count:
+"You can ask for the version of the latest revision of an object by

+a) If you have a view/transaction open: view.getObject(id).cdoRevision().getVersion() or

+b) by using the revision manager: session.getRevisionManager().getRevision(id, mainBranch.getHead(), ...).getVersion()

+If you only use one branch (the main branch) that version is equal to the number of revisions of that object."

 ## Spring